workgroupengineering/SolutionFavorites/README.md

 ----------------------------------------

-Pin your most important files to the top of Solution Explorer.
+Pin your most important files to the top of Solution Explorer, whether they're in your solution or anywhere else on disk.
 Stop digging through folders.

 ![Favorites Node](art/favorites-node.png)

-This extension adds a **Favorites** node to Solution Explorer where you can organize quick links to the files you use most.
+This extension adds a **Favorites** node to Solution Explorer where you can organize quick links to the files you use most, including files outside your solution.
 Built in response to a [highly-requested feature](https://developercommunity.visualstudio.com/t/Pinning-files-on-the-top-of-solution-exp/408940) from the Visual Studio community.

 ## Quick Start